-Exceptional circumstances e.g. illness or injury, family emergency, etc. If a situation arises that prevents you from submitting assigned work and I agree to accept late work, we will negotiate a timeframe when the work must be submitted.
+Exceptional circumstances can be considered an illness or an injury, family emergency, etc. If a situation arises that prevents you from submitting a chunk of assigned work and I agree to accept late work, we will negotiate a timeframe when the work must be submitted.
 This negotiation will happen on a case-by-case basis.
 I reserve the right to withdraw permission if I feel that a student is exaggerating the gravity of the situation, or if making such an exception means being unfair to other students who are observant of course deadlines.